Janviermbilizi/Password-Generator/README.md

 <strong>Description</strong>

 As a web developer, I want a deployed portfolio that can showcase my work to potential employers and clients.
-It is in that spirit that my instructor gave me and other students a homework 3 to design an application that can generate pass for user.
+It is in that spirit that my instructor gave me and other students a homework 3 to design an application that can generate password for users based on user's input.

 <strong>Programs used</strong>

-I used HTML, CSS, Javascript(in Video Studio Code), Bootstrap And of cause Git/Github was used as version control.
+I used HTML, CSS, Javascript(in Video Studio Code), Bootstrap And of cause Git/Github were used as version control.

 <strong>Installation</strong>